TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/admin-ops.md

   ```
 - Ensure the `diamond_blackjack_hands` table exists after deploying this sprint.
 - Ensure the `interact_sound_plays` table exists after deploying this sprint.
+- Ensure the `doors` table exists to track door states.
 - Manage the Node.js process with tools like `pm2` for restarts and monitoring.